Literary Awards FAQ

 Q: When and where do I submit?

-A: Submissions for the 2019 Awards will open on June 1st, 2018.
-For each of our awards, the application materials, eligibility requirements, and submission timeline varies.
+A: Submissions for the 2021 Awards will open on June 15, 2020.
+For each of our awards, the application materials, eligibility requirements, and submission timeline vary.
 Please check the awards page on our website for more detailed instructions.